100% Certified Authentic

 The limited edition EP120 from Bremont was made with parts of a former fighter jet (Photo courtesy of Alt1tude)

 It started in 2008 with the EP120, a dual time zone aviator containing parts of a 1942 Spitfire Mk V fighter.
-It is a similar story with the Bremont P-51, an elegant chronograph built with parts of a 1944 Mustang P-51K-10.
+It is a similar story to the Bremont P-51, an elegant chronograph built with parts of a 1944 Mustang P-51K-10.

 Not unique enough?
 The Codebreaker has components salvaged from the British stately home Bletchley Park, where Alan Turing broke the Enigma machine’s coded Nazi transmissions during the war.
 The Bremont Victory has a middle barrel crafted from brass nails taken from Nelson’s flagship at the Battle of Trafalgar, and the Wright Flyer (I am not making this up), contains a scrap of muslin from the wing of the world’s very first airplane.
 Rather than mere vanity projects, a large portion of the proceeds from the sale of these extraordinary watches goes to charitable foundations connected to their respective subjects.